Iran Chamber of Commerce remains under attack for refusal to let in state elements

 Since Selahvarzi was elected the new president of the Iran chamber in June, he has been under fire among state-run milieu and cronies.

 Though he was chosen in a majority vote, he was not the man of choice for the authorities, who have sought to have their man in the chamber.
 Soon after the election results were announced, a series of attacks began.
-Later, it was revealed that he had not passed the vetting process before the election.
+Later, it was claimed that he had not passed the vetting process before the election.

 As pressure ramped up, state-run IRNA reported that Selahvarzi had submitted his resignation from the presidency of the chamber of commerce.